-4.4 The supplied source data also includes information of the source frequency characteristics (Figure 4.2) but for a limited frequency range of up to 1 kHz, and it is believed filtering above 1 kHz may have been applied to the Nucleus model.
+4.4 The supplied source data also includes information of the source frequency characteristics (Figure 4.2) but for a limited frequency range of up to 200 Hz.
 Although the highest sound pressure levels (in terms of un-weighted levels) are generated in this bandwidth, significant energy is also generated by seismic source arrays at much higher frequencies which are within the hearing sensitivities of marine mammals.

-Figure 4.2 Source frequency characteristics (1 kHz low-pass filtered)
+Figure 4.2 Source frequency characteristics (250 Hz low-pass filtered)